asuralhp/km/Git/README.md

 ## Read
-- All Log `git log --all --decorate --oneline --graph`
+- All Log ADOG `git log --all --decorate --oneline --graph`
 - All Branch `git branch -a`
 - All Remote `git remote -v`
 - Configuration `git config --list`